lucasktlee/posts/drafts/spa-covenants.md

 In most transactions, the purchaser(s) will be acquiring the target on the basis of assurances from the seller(s) that they will not simply set up a new company to compete with the target.
 To provide a contractual remedy against the seller(s) if they begin competing against the target after the transaction, the parties will enter into a non-compete covenant, specifying that for a specific period, the seller(s) will not—directly or indirectly—compete with the target.

-If the seller(s) are a private equity sponsor, this non-compete may
+If the seller(s) are private equity sponsor(s), this non-compete may

 ## Bespoke Covenants